 One piece wings are usually made as separate halves which are then joined together at the correct dihedral angle.
 There are, however, many variations on this principle.
 Small wings are often built in one piece, cracked and recemented at the centre to dihedral.
-Polyhedral wings or wings with tip dihedral involve cracking and recementing the appropriate panels.
+Polyhedral wings or wings with tip dihedral involve cracking and re-